-Since its launch in 2014, Slack has been accumulating users in the millions and is considered as the fastest growing business app in all of history.
+Since its launch in 2014, Slack has been accumulating users in the millions and is considered the fastest-growing business app in all of history.

-Now that we know the importance of NPS and the kind of impact it can have on businesses, here are 10 NPS best practices:
+Now that we know the importance of NPS and the kind of impact it can have on businesses, here are 10 NPS best practices to follow in 2023.

 Why regular intervals?

 Because the emotions of your customers change based on the experience they are having about your brand.
 A customer who gave you a paltry score of 1 on the NPS survey might give you an 8 next time if you happen to take care of their issues.